Healthdirect Free Australian health advice you can count on.

 Before having the liposuction procedure, you will have either a local or a general anaesthetic.

-The procedure involves making very small cuts in the skin and then different techniques are used to remove fat from under the skin in that area.
+The procedure involves making very small cuts in your skin.
+Then different techniques are used to remove fat from under the skin in that area.

 The fat can be turned into liquid or shaved off before being suctioned out.